The first focus area of the Kiwi Coast is the 45,000ha area between Bream Head and Whananaki South and State Highway 1.

 The Kiwi Coast Map

-The Kiwi Coast stretches along the eastern coastline of Northland for approximately 195km, from Bream Head in Whangarei to the Aupouri peninsula in the Far North.
-Approximately, 120,293ha is under some form of active animal pest control by either individual landowners, groups, projects, hapu, iwi, agencies or organisations.
+The Kiwi Coast stretches along the coastline of Northland for approximately 291km, now extending to the southern limit of the Northland Region.
+Approximately, 130,701ha is under some form of active animal pest control by either individual landowners, groups, projects, hapu, iwi, agencies or organisations.

 Map of projects and groups involved in the Kiwi Coast.
 View map as a PDF file…